martinmoene/ring-span-lite/README.md

 ```
 ring_span: Allows to construct an empty span from an iterator pair
 ring_span: Allows to construct a partially filled span from an iterator pair and iterator, size
-ring_span: A span with capacity zero is both empty and full
 ring_span: Disallows to copy-construct from a ring_span (compile-time)
 ring_span: Disallows to copy-assign from a ring_span (compile-time)
 ring_span: Allows to move-construct from a ring_span (C++11)